screepers/screeps-tools/README.md

 ## Development

-The screeps-tools is a React-based static website that can be built and opened from your local machine.
+The screeps-tools is a React-based mostly static website that can be built and opened from your local machine.

+The one part that is not static is screeps.com API.
+Due to CORS security measures implemented in browsers, it is not possible to make a request to screeps.com from another domain without screeps.com setting a response header to allow that.
+Currently screeps.com does not do that, so a proxy server is required.

 ### Requirements

 * [Node.js](https://nodejs.org/en/) v18+
+* A CORS proxy server

 ### Build